 - Drizzle the cut side with about 2 tablespoons of olive oil; season with salt and pepper.

-- Place on a baking sheet with cut-side down.
+- Place in rimmed pan with cut-side down.

 - Bake between 45-60 minutes or until you can easily slice through the pulp with a knife.